Gob-Goblet/.github/profile/README.md

 <br clear="all" />

-<h5>Gob Goblet is an open-source, lightweight, web-based utility for securely encrypting and decrypting modern files.</h5>
+<h3 align="center">Gob Goblet is an open-source, lightweight, web-based utility for securely encrypting and decrypting modern files.</h3>

 <br>